makersacademy/takeaway-challenge/README.md

  4. Fourth user story: this requires the implementation of a functionality to send an SMS once the order is confirmed, or an error should be raised if the total is not correct.
 Since instructions are not detailed, I am interpreting this as: the user will be asked to confirm whether the total is correct, and if they confirm, the SMS will be sent.
 I first wrote a test for the exception, within the "submit_order" method.

   *Fifth commit.*

+  I worked on the string/text that should be returned if the user confirms the order (including the delivery time).
+I then set up the Twilio account and set environmental variables.

+  *Sixth commit.*